 the Old Mill

-In 1852, Daniel Kennedy built the first gristmill on Slippery Rock Creek.
-Fire destroyed the mill so he rebuilt it in 1868.
+During 1852, Daniel Kennedy built the first gristmill on Slippery Rock Creek.
+Fire destroyed the mill, so he rebuilt it during 1868.

 McConnells Mill State Park was formally dedicated in October of 1957.